 Snapshot is the real-time design debugging tool for Achronix FPGAs and eFPGA cores.
-The Snapshot debugger, which is embedded in ACE software, delivers a practical platform to observe the signals of a user design in realtime.
+The Snapshot debugger, which is embedded in ACE software, delivers a practical platform to observe the signals of a user design in real-time.
 To use the Snapshot debugger, the Snapshot macro must be instantiated inside the user RTL.
-After instantiating the macro and programming the device, the design may be observed through the Snapshot Debugger GUI within ACE, or via the run_snapshot TCL command API.
+After instantiating the macro and programming the FPGA, the design may be observed through the Snapshot debugger GUI within ACE, or via the run_snapshot Tcl command API.